zhixue/rosalind_codes/Readme.md

 ***ALL*** | ***129*** | ***?***

 > This is the task which our teacher-Liu assigned.
-> My codes are only suggestions,due to some of them were finished without my personal computer and lost.
+> My codes are only suggestions,but not the standard answers.